 - Carefully follow the prescribed pain medications.

-- In case your bleeding or pain persists, consult your dentist immediately.
+- In case your bleeding or pain persists, consult your dentist near me immediately.